 - Eating spoiled food

-Additionally, eating some foods and table scraps can irritate your dog’s intestines and trigger diarrhea, as can rapid changes in diet (this is why it is always wise to make food changes gradually, over about five to seven days).
+Additionally, eating some foods and table scraps can irritate your dog’s gastrointestinal tract and trigger bouts of diarrhea, as can rapid changes in diet (this is why it is always wise to make food changes gradually, over about five to seven days).
+In other cases, a chronic condition like inflammatory bowel disease can be to blame.

 The Poo-Poo Protocol: What To Do When Your Dog Has Diarrhea

 You must always take responsibility for your four-footed bestie and make the best decisions you can on her behalf.
 She depends on you for everything!
-Never hesitate to call an audible and contact your vet anytime you think it is appropriate.
+Never hesitate to contact your vet anytime you think it is appropriate, as pet parents always know their pups best.
+If your dog is showing serious symptoms, such as bloody diarrhea, head to the nearest emergency animal hospital.

-But again, diarrhea is pretty common, and you can often resolve the issue on your own.
+But again, acute diarrhea (short-term) is pretty common, and you can often resolve the issue on your own with simple, effective treatment.
 This means doing a few things:

 1. Give Your Dog Plenty of Pooping Opportunities